alexeyput/andr-devops/homework1/readme.md

-# What I've learned today.
+# What I've learnt today.

 ## 17.11.2021
 ###### Github: